KidiXDev/PhpReadData/README.md

 # PhpReadData

-PhpReadData is a simple RUD (Read, Update, Delete) application built using PHP and MySQL.
+PhpReadData is a simple native CRUD (Create, Read, Update, Delete) application built using PHP and MySQL.
 This project demonstrates basic operations on a database, including searching, pagination, and data formatting.

 ## Features

+- **Create**: Add new items
 - **Read**: View a list of items with pagination and search functionality.
 - **Update**: Edit existing items.
 - **Delete**: Remove items from the database.